-(Translation of Registrants name into English) British Virgin Islands 7363 Not Applicable (State or Other Jurisdiction of (Primary Standard Industrial (I.R.S.
-Employer Incorporation or Organization) Classification Code Number) Identification No.) (Address including zin acde and 60 Paya Lebar Road #05-43 Paya Lebar Square Singapore 409051 +65 66046896 telephone number, including area code, of Regis estrant's principal executive office) (Address, including zip code, and • strait 8 principal executive office) Cogency Global Inc. 122 East 42 nd Street, 18 th Floor New York, New York 10168 800-221-0102 (Name, address, including g zip code, and telephone number, including area code, of agent for service) Copies to: William S. Rosenstadt, Esq.
-I Laura Hua Luo Hemmann, Esq.
-Mengyi "Jason" Ye, Esq.
-King & Wood Mallesons LLP Yarona Yieh, Esq.
-500 Fifth Avenue Ortoli Rosenstadt LLP 50th Floor 366 Madison Avenue 3rd Floor New York, NY 10110 New York, NY 10017 Telephone: (212) 319 4755 Telephone: (212) 588 0022 Approximate date of commencement of proposed sale e to the public: As soon as practicable after the en ffective date of this registration statement.
-If any of the securities being registered on this Form 1933, check the following box. ⊠ are to be offered on a delayed or continuous be asis pursuant to Rule 415 under the Securities Act of If this Form is filed to register additional securities f Securities Act registration statement number of the ea e Securities Act, check the following box and list the e offering. $\square$ If this Form is a post-effective amendment filed pur registration statement number of the earlier effective to check the following box and list the Securities Act If this Form is a post-effective amendment filed pur registration statement number of the earlier effective in check the following box and list the Securities Act Indicate by check mark whether the registrant is an er merging growth company as defined in Rule 405 of the Securities Act of 1933.
-Emerging growth company ⊠ P, indicate by check mark if the registrant has elected standards provided pursuant to Section 7(a)(2)(B) of
+(Translation of Registrants name into English)

+British Virgin Islands 7363 Not Applicable

+(State or Other Jurisdiction of (Primary Standard Industrial (I.R.S.
+Employer

+Incorporation or Organization) Classification Code Number) Identification No.)

+60 Paya Lebar Road

+#05-43 Paya Lebar Square

+Singapore 409051

++65 66046896

+(Address, including zip code, and d telephone number, including area code, of Registrant 's principal executive office)

+Cogency Global Inc.

+122 East 42 nd Street, 18 th Floor

+New York, New York 10168

+800-221-0102

+(Name, address, including g zip code, and telephone number, including area code, of agent for service)

+Copies to:

+William S. Rosenstadt, Esq.
+Laura Hua Luo Hemmann, Esq.

+Mengyi "Jason" Ye, Esq. & Wood Mallesons LLP

+Yarona Yieh, Esq.
+500 Fifth Avenue

+Ortoli Rosenstadt LLP 50th Floor

+366 Madison Avenue N lew York, NY 10110

+3rd Floor Tele phone: (212) 319 4755

+New York, NY 10017

+Telephone: (212) 588 0022

+Approximate date of commencement of proposed sale e to the public: As soon as practicable after the effective ve date of this registration statement.

+If any of the securities being registered on this Form 1933, check the following box. ⊠ n are to be offered on a delayed or continuous basis p ursuant to Rule 415 under the Securities Act of

+· · for an offering pursuant to Rule 462(b) under the Securier effective registration statement for the same offer

+If this Form is a post-effective amendment filed puregistration statement number of the earlier effective rsuant to Rule 462(c) under the Securities Act, checregistration statement for the same offering. \Box k the following box and list the Securities Act

+If this Form is a post-effective amendment filed puregistration statement number of the earlier effective rsuant to Rule 462(d) under the Securities Act, chec registration statement for the same offering. \Box k the following box and list the Securities Act

+Indicate by check mark whether the registrant is an en merging growth company as defined in Rule 405 of the e Securities Act of 1933.

-The term new or revised financial accounting standard refers to any update issued by the Financial Accounting Standards Board to its Accounting
+The term new or revised financial accounting standard refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.